 - The motivation for the visit — like facilitating learning for others, finding something novel, or pursuing a personal hobby interest — will directly impact the type and quality of learning.

-The second wave, WZAM2, began in 2009 and featured the Wildlife Conservation Society leading research on behalf of the Association of Zoos & Aquariums (AZA).
+The second wave, WZAM2, which began in October 2005 and ended in September 2009, featured the Wildlife Conservation Society leading research on behalf of the Association of Zoos & Aquariums (AZA).
 It investigated how visitors thought about the way the role of Z/As influences the legitimacy or set expectations for learning outcomes.
 The four-year research project described how different sectors of the public value Z/As in their communities and their lives.
 This study highlighted the public’s value of Z/As as resources for information on animal endangerment and conservation.
 Moreover, it showed how the public looks to these institutions to teach children about the natural world, respect for living creatures, and serve as an educational resource for children in the community.

 WZAM2 also created the first series of training seminars for staff at Z/As, reflecting the learning from both waves of research.
 That training is now part of the core education programs offered by the AZA, and has reached professionals at more than 75% of the zoo and aquariums that are members of AZA.